TomConlin/trouble_w_triples/README.md

 	585159

-LOCUS is not quite a PK. ~ 100 duplicated locus IDs, but no worries, we are just checking out of curiosity.
+LOCUS is not quite a primary key in this case. ~ 100 duplicated locus IDs, but no worries, we are just checking out of curiosity.
 (99.98% unique)

 #### Classify:
 	bin/classify-dwct.reb --args "-i data/locus_voucher_x.tab" > data/locus_voucher_x_classed.tab 2> data/locus_voucher_x_classed.err